Evaluate CLI¶

 Q: I’m getting `UnitxtArtifactNotFoundError: Artifact ‘some_name’ does not exist…`

-* Double-check the spelling and full name (e.g., cards.common_sense.hellaswag
+* Double-check the spelling and full name (e.g., cards.common_sense.hellaswag) in your --tasks definition.

 * Check for typos in keys (e.g., templete= instead of template=).